 Each of these figures is a classic character type that would easily fit into most fantasy role-playing games, and some skirmish games, as well.
 However, they are also designed to be displayed as a group, with poses and bases that key together to depict an adventuring party bravely exploring a dungeon corridor!
 Bobby Jackson was the clever sculptor on this project, and I was asked to paint the set.

 In this article I will outline the decisions and process I used to paint this group.
 Articles with more details on how I painted each of the individual figures, including the specific paint colours I used, are also available:.
 Human Rogue, Halfling Fighter, Dwarf Cleric, Elf Wizard.
-I’m also working on an article that explores what I could have done to make the source lighting effect more dramatic, with plenty of tips you will be able to use to paint your own figures with more convincing OSL effects.
+There is also an about how I could have made the source lighting effect more dramatic, with plenty of tips you will be able to use to paint your own figures with more convincing OSL effects.

 I think these figures are super fun.
 They’re sculpted and produced with modern quality sensibilities, but have a bit of a nostalgic vibe to them.
 They call to mind those exciting first few levels of playing a new tabletop or computer role-playing game – your gear isn’t very exotic, but your character looks good, and everything you do and see is new and exciting.
 Each of the figures has personalized details and logical equipment, but they are sleek sculpts that are more accessible than many to less seasoned painters and people who need to quickly get figures painted and on the table.
 The detail is nice and crisp, which should allow them to paint up well regardless of the techniques you use.